Q: If a resident of a nursing home has no contract with the home, can he or she still sue the home for improper care?

 A: Many states define exploitation as the wrongful use of an older person's resources for profit or advantage.
 Some definitions refer simply to the misuse of an older person's funds, property or person.
 Other states specify that, to qualify as exploitation, resources must have been obtained without the older person's consent, or obtained through undue influence, duress, deception or false pretenses.

 Since each case is unique, you may need to sit down with an injury attorney to discuss your situation before deciding whether to file a claim.
-If you're not sure where to begin, you might consider starting with a free claim review from a local attorney.
+If you're not sure where to begin, you might consider starting with a claim review from a local attorney.

 Contact a qualified personal injury attorney to make sure your rights are protected.